10th March 2023 - 6 min read

-Don’t stress out, we’ve got your back – just check out our top 6 focus areas of your personal loan agreement.
+Don’t stress out, we’ve got your back – just check out these 6 focus areas of your personal loan agreement.

 This is probably the most interest-ing part of your agreement, but what exactly should you be interest-ed in?
 Well, you’ll need to check for the interest rate offered, the type of rate – whether fixed or flexi (in Malaysia, most likely fixed), and then your total interest costs.

-This will help you roughly evaluate if your rates make your loan worthwhile.
+This will help you roughly evaluate if your rates offered make the loan worthwhile.

 Consider if the rate received is reasonable, as higher ones could translate into larger monthly repayments.
 For an in-depth look, check out our guide on personal loan interest rates.

 As with any loan, administrative fees may apply depending on your loan provider.

 Most banks (though not all) are staying competitive these days and forgoing processing and handling fees, however, stamp duty is still applied for a majority of personal loan applications.

 The charges are typically calculated as a percentage of the total loan amount, to be deducted from the loan.

 For example, if the bank is charging a stamp duty fee of 0.55%, you may expect to pay the rate multiplied by your borrowed amount.
 Thus for a loan of RM10,000, your stamp duty fees equal RM55.
 The more you borrow, the more you’ll pay in stamp duties.